 As previously reported, Tesla continues to dominate the US electric car industry, with 75 percent of the market this year.

 More electric vehicles are needed to increase acceptance, which will happen this year, especially with electric pickup trucks like the Rivian R1T and Ford F-150 Lightning reaching the market.

 Top 10 Selling Electric Vehicles in California: Tesla Takes the Lead

 - Tesla Model 3

 - Nissan Leaf

 Inland Empire: Rising Infrastructure Hub for the Country’s EV Market

-To help fulfil this demand for light electric vehicles (EVs), AYRO Inc., and Karma Automotive have teamed up to produce $300 million worth of more than 20,000 vehicles through 2023, the company announced in September last year.
-KYRO is a producer of light-duty, urban and short-haul electric vehicles (EVs).
-Through this partnership with Karma Automotive, it will use Karma Automotive’ s Innovation and Customization Center’s (KICC) design, engineering resources and manufacturing expertise to produce 20K+ units of EVs.
+To help fulfill this demand for light electric vehicles (EVs), AYRO Inc. and Karma Automotive have teamed up to produce $300 million worth of more than 20,000 vehicles through 2023, the company announced in September last year.
+KYRO produces light-duty, urban, and short-haul electric vehicles (EVs).
+Through this partnership with Karma Automotive, it will use Karma Automotive’s Innovation and Customization Center’s (KICC) design, engineering resources, and manufacturing expertise to produce 20K+ units of EVs.

 Similarly, another startup named StratosFuel, based out of San Bernardino, California, received $3M from Cal Energy Commission to Build Alternate Fuel Stations.
 The California Energy Commission (CEC) announced a grant for “Renewable Hydrogen Transportation Fuel Production” on April 9, 2021.
 This grant application was an offer to support building hydrogen production facilities that will create sustainable hydrogen transportation fuel using renewable resources from inside the state.